UNIVERSITY

 Options allow users to go short (i.e., profiting even when prices go down) and use leverage to gain a large exposure with a small capital outlay.
 They are also used for hedging and forecasting price movements.

-Hedging, in crypto trading, is to open an offsetting position of an asset that reduces the price risk of an existing position.
+In crypto trading, hedging means to open an offsetting position of an asset that reduces the price risk of an existing position.
 In other words, it is made to reduce the risk of adverse price movements of another crypto asset.
 Normally, to hedge, a trader will take the opposite position of a related asset or type of token based on the asset to be hedged.

 Read more about what derivatives, options, and futures are.